What can this valuable tool do for you?

 “This creative and practical tool can help individuals and groups learn how to improve the quality of their lives”

 26 beautifully illustrated large format (A5) cards – suitable for your own personal development as well as face to face sessions with individuals and group settings so that you can quickly engage your clients.

 8 Resource cards – illustrating the innate resources / skills / capabilities that we all share – so that you can remind your clients of their own innate abilities.

 12 Needs cards – illustrating the innate needs common to all human beings – so that you can help your clients identify any sources of anxiety.

 7 Information cards – a “what else?” card and others that can be used to teach the “Needs Model of Well-being” and “Black and White Thinking” so that you can help your clients to understand their own reactions.
 Plus an extra card with scan-able links to download your 80 page reference book as a PDF file so that you can quickly get up to speed using the cards.

 Cotton drawstring bag – all contained in a 100% cotton drawstring bag so that you can easily take them anywhere.

 Reference book – Immediate download access to 80 page Anxiety Freedom Cards reference book in pdf format (A5 size).
 The book gives a full explanation of how to use the cards with your clients, and a full explanation for each and every card complete with examples and stories.
 It includes a summary of the needs model of well-being, suggestions for different ways of using the cards personally, with individuals and with groups.

 Training – The reference book which is included gives plenty of suggestions for getting started with the cards so that you can start using them straight away.

-But if you want to go deeper, our comprehensive training programme for using the cards with clients and groups will take your practice to the next level.
+But if you want to go deeper, our free training video series and our membership programme will take your practice to the next level.

 What’s the story?